nosuchtim/morph/README.md

 # morph
 A TUIO 3D server for the Sensel Morph

-The code here only runs on Windows.
+The code here runs on Windows and the Raspberry Pi.

 In order to use this code, you need to install the Sensel libraries, which are found in this GitHub repository: https://github.com/sensel/sensel-api .